Katherine-Brown-8000/Katherine-Brown-8000/README.md

-🌱 I’m currently learning the Genomic data specialization offered by Johns Hopkins on Coursera

-🤔 I’m looking for help with mentorship, and internship oppertunies
+🌱 I’m currently learning the Genomic data specialization offered by Johns Hopkins on Coursera 🤔 I’m looking for help with mentorship, internship oppertunies and any advice on how to tailor coding abilities for Bioinformatics would be appriciated
 📫 How to reach me: katherine.brown8000@gmail.com

 <!--